About Me Slides: How to Introduce Yourself in a Presentation

 After all, 33% of people quit within the first 3 months of accepting a new job.
 Among these:

 About me presentations often serve as an extra “filter” helping both parties ensure that they are on the same page expectations- and work style-wise.
-Thus, when you prepare your slide deck, do some background company research.
+Thus, when you prepare your self presentation, do some background company research.
 Then try to align the presentation with it by matching the company tone, communication style, and cultural values.

 3. Include Testimonials and Recommendations